 The first thing I had to do was figure out how to get to the Yilan and the distillery.
 The town is not far from Taipei, but the train takes a roundabout route while the bus is more direct.
 The bus stop, however, is in the middle of nowhere (ok, not quite, but it feels like it).
 I was dropped off between a huge parking lot and a few nondescript buildings and no sense of which way was which — GPS on my phone was slightly inaccurate and had me facing the wrong direction as I stepped off the bus.

 I walked toward the train station to find the bus that would take me to the distillery, though I found there wasn’t a direct route from the bus stop and I had to walk a bit farther in the heat with my gear.
 The tourist information center was a relief to find — air conditioning and a refill of my water bottle.
 That’s when I was told the next bus wasn’t for another hour and a half, if it arrived on time.
 I opted for a taxi.

 A private tour had been arranged for my visit to Kavalan.
 The distillery offers free tours, but English tours need to be reserved.
-My Chinese is not good enough to understand a tour of a distillery.
+My Mandarin is not good enough to understand a tour of a distillery.